mmshad/xray-aws-terraform/README.md

 - `ec2_count`: Number of VPN servers (default: 1)
 - `instance_type`: EC2 instance type (default: "t2.micro")
   > **Note**: `t2.micro` may not be available in all AWS regions.
 If you encounter availability issues, consider using `t3.micro` which offers better performance but may come with slightly higher costs.
 For example, `t2.micro` is not available in `eu-north-1`.
+- `protocol`: X-Ray protocol to use - either "vmess" or "vless" (default: "vmess")
 - `profile`: AWS CLI profile name (default: "xray_profile")

 ## Multiple Servers